tradergu/tradergu.github.io/_posts/2025-12-27-equity-vs-bull-call-spreads.md

 In this post, I compared two ways of expressing the *same swing trade idea*:
 - A traditional equity position, sized to ~$1,000 of stop-based risk
-- A long-dated bull call spread with fully defined risk
+- A long-dated bBull Call Spread with fully defined risk

 Equity trades are governed by price and the stop-loss.
 Options trades introduce time as an additional dimension of risk.

-Using long-dated spreads is not about leverage or aggression.
+Using long-dated Bull Call Spread's is not about leverage or aggression.
 It is a way to **mitigate time risk**, while gaining **capital efficiency, defined risk, and portfolio flexibility**.

-In a future post, I’ll break down:
-- When *not* to use options
-- How I decide between equity and options on a trade-by-trade basis
-- How I manage exits on option spreads before price reaches the target

 ---
 Hope you found this breakdown useful.